 Already live in a big city?
 That’s fine, but when was the last time you really explored all of the sights, restaurants and shops your city has to offer?
 Exactly.

 There’s nothing quite as exhilarating as a professional sporting event.
-It’s a great way to get the family together and root for the home team!
+It’s a great way to get the family or a group of friends together and root for the home team!

 Museums don’t have to be boring.
-In fact, they can be a fun and engaging time for adults and kids alike.
+In fact, they can be a fun and engaging time for people of all ages.

 Choosing a theme—even for a night in—can be both educational and exciting.